cvionis/batch-clone/README.md

 # batch-clone
-A simple shell script allowing the user to pass the urls of several remote repositories as arguments and clone them all into the current working directory
+A shell script allowing the user to pass the urls of one or more remote git repositories as arguments and clone them into the current working directory